Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 1. Acute form - may appear within 2 hours;

-2. A fast or lightning-fast form develops in a matter of time, 2-3 minutes;
+2. The fast or lightning-fast form develops in a matter of time, 2-3 minutes;

-3. The protracted form occurs in a day or 2-3 hours.
+3. The protracted form occurs within a day or 2-3 hours.

-Regardless of the stage of the disease, form, cause and pathogenesis, urgent medical attention required, but before the ambulance arrives, first aid to the patient is needed in order to avoid the development of a more advanced and difficult phase.
+Regardless of the stage of the disease, form, cause and pathogenesis, urgent medical attention required, but before the ambulance arrives, first aid to the patient is necessary in order to avoid the development of a more advanced and complex phase.
 In any case, lung disease is a serious matter and has serious consequences.

-Since the causes and possible pathogenesis have been identified, it is possible to recognize the symptoms of pulmonary edema, and the first aid provided can to some extent reduce the risk of complications.
+Since the causes and possible pathogenesis have been identified, the symptoms of pulmonary edema can be recognized, and first aid provided can to some extent reduce the risk of complications.

-With the advanced phase and the development of the disease, shortness of breath appears, increasing over time.
-Along with shortness of breath, breathing may become more frequent.
-It can appear both during physical exertion and at rest;
+During the advanced phase and development of the disease, shortness of breath appears, increasing over time.
+Along with shortness of breath, breathing may become faster.
+It can appear both during physical activity and at rest;

-Pulmonary edema can cause oxygen depletion, resulting in impaired functionality in other organs.
-When diagnosed with a stethoscope, characteristic wheezing and even gurgling are heard, which indicate the accumulation of fluid in the alveoli;
+Pulmonary edema can cause oxygen depletion, which leads to disruption in the functionality of other organs.
+When diagnosing with a stethoscope, characteristic wheezing and even gurgling can be heard, which indicate the accumulation of fluid in the alveoli;

 The pathogenesis of fulminant edema is manifested by a feeling of suffocation and occurs during sleep.
-Over time, a cough appears, sputum with a progressive manifestation becomes liquid, almost like water;
+Over time, a cough appears, sputum progressively becomes liquid, almost like water;

-Breathing becomes more difficult, whistling and wheezing is heard;
+Breathing becomes more difficult, whistling and wheezing are heard;

-An attack can last for about half an hour, and at this time emergency care is needed, which must be provided immediately to prevent the death of the patient.
+The attack can last about half an hour and at this time emergency assistance is needed, which must be provided immediately to prevent the death of the patient.

 Providing first aid

-In most cases, with the possibility of lung problems, many do not even know how to behave in this situation and how an emergency patient should look like.
-Regardless of the cause of the edema, the following methods should be applied in providing first aid:
+In most cases, if there is a possibility of problems with the lungs, many do not even know how to behave in this situation and what emergency care should look like for a patient.
+Regardless of the cause of swelling, the following first aid methods should be applied:

-First, the patient needs to restore breathing. and so that he does not suffocate, it is best for him to take a sitting position.
-The nitroglycerin tablet at this moment will be in place, it must be placed under the patient's tongue until it is completely absorbed.
-If suffocation continues, you need to give the next 10 minutes after the first tablet;
+First, the patient needs to restore breathing and so that he does not suffocate, it is best for him to take a sitting position.
+A nitroglycerin tablet will be in place at this moment; it must be placed under the patient’s tongue until it is completely absorbed.
+If choking continues, you need to give the next one 10 minutes after the first tablet;

-To prevent the spread of the attack and its development, the patient needs to put cans on his back, mustard plasters on his feet;
+To prevent the spread of the attack and its development, the patient needs to put cups on his back and mustard plasters on his legs;

-Until the ambulance arrives, you need to give 20 drops of valerian every 30 minutes...
-If the person's condition improves, then an expectorant can be given;
+Until the ambulance arrives, you need to give 20 drops of valerian every 30 minutes.
+If the person’s condition improves, an expectorant can be given;

-Inhalation should be carried out in vapors of 70% alcohol for adults, and 30% for children;
+Inhalation should be carried out with alcohol vapor 70% for adults, and 30% for children;

 hjL-WK2Mvy0

-Pulmonary edema is a very serious condition with serious and dangerous consequences.
+Pulmonary edema is a very serious disease that carries serious and dangerous consequences.
 Is not !
-To resort to traditional medicine for this disease is not entirely effective and advisable, since it is most often used for prophylaxis and at the initial stage of the disease.
+Resorting to traditional medicine for this disease is not entirely effective and advisable, since it is most often used for preventive purposes and in the initial stage of the disease.

-Basically, in traditional medicine, various herbal decoctions are used, which contribute to the expectoration of liquid.
-With a severe and dangerous form of the disease, medical treatment is indispensable.
+Basically, in folk medicine, various herbal decoctions are used that promote expectoration of liquid.
+In severe and dangerous forms of the disease, medical treatment is indispensable.

-To reduce blood flow to the lungs, diuretics, vasodilators, bloodletting, and tourniquet are used.
+Diuretics, vasodilators, bloodletting, and tourniquets are used to reduce blood flow to the lungs.
 To saturate the lungs with oxygen, oxygenation is performed, which allows air to circulate.

 In a short time, doctors need to identify the true cause of the problem and choose the right treatment.
-When carrying out primary care to the patient, drug treatment is prescribed with the introduction of drugs intravenously.
+When providing primary care to a patient, drug treatment is prescribed with the administration of drugs intravenously.
 Morphine has a beneficial effect on relieving edema.

 What can pulmonary edema lead to?

-Knowing about the disorders in the body, you can prevent the development of the disease and avoid disastrous consequences.
-To avoid danger, it is necessary to lead a healthy lifestyle, make timely diagnostics of the state of the body and identify the disease at the initial stage.
+Knowing about disorders in the body, you can prevent the development of the disease and avoid dire consequences.
+To avoid danger, it is necessary to lead a healthy lifestyle, make timely diagnosis of the body’s condition and identify the disease at the initial stage.

 In any case, medical intervention is necessary so that pulmonary edema does not lead to fatal consequences and outcomes.
-And they can happen because oxygen deprivation can lead to oxygen starvation and other vital organs.
+And they can occur, since oxygen deficiency can lead to oxygen starvation of other vital organs.

-In cases where the amount of fluid in the lungs significantly exceeds the normal level, they speak of pulmonary edema.
-It is manifested by bubbling breathing, choking, severe coughing, shortness of breath even in the absence of physical activity.
+In cases where the amount of fluid in the lungs significantly exceeds the normal level, we speak of pulmonary edema.
+It manifests itself as bubbling breathing, suffocation, severe coughing, shortness of breath even in the absence of physical activity.

 Description of the disease

 The function of the lungs is to saturate the body with an air mixture and participate in the process of gas exchange.
-Edema develops when the fluid contained in the capillaries passes into the alveoli of the lung.
-Organs filled with water instead of air lose the ability to perform their main function.
-The patient has a feeling of tightness in the chest, cyanosis of the skin, acute shortage of air, cough, accompanied by sputum discharge.
+Edema develops if the fluid contained in the capillaries moves into the pulmonary alveoli.
+Organs filled with water instead of air lose their ability to perform their main function.
+The patient experiences a feeling of tightness in the chest, cyanosis of the skin, acute lack of air, cough accompanied by sputum discharge.

 Pulmonary edema is a complication of diseases: